29+ Fun Things to Do in Spokane, Washington [With Photos!]

 • More date night ideas here!

-23) Spokane Comedy Club
+25) Spokane Comedy Club & Gamers Arcade Bar

 If the Spokane Comedy Club isn’t on your list for ‘things to do around Spokane’, you definitely need to add it!
 Spokane Comedy Club is a city staple, and has a variety of acts and activities going on all the time.